 You can use the policy dividends toward repaying an outstanding loan taken out against your policy.

 - Insurer savings account

 This payment option allows you to earn interest on your dividends.
 The insurer will keep your dividend payments in a savings account and reinvest them.
 Your dividends will grow at a rate specified by the insurer.
 You are free to withdraw your dividends at any time.

 Participating life Insurance: Public vs. Mutual?

 All insurance companies have the same basic function—to sell insurance products to consumers.
-However, some operate as stock companies, others as mutual companies.
+However, some operate as stock insurance companies, others as mutual insurance companies.